LogtalkDotOrg/logtalk-for-vscode/README.md

     "logtalk.enableCodeLens": true

 Enables displaying inline test results (including code coverage when collected) using code lens in both the test object and the tested entity source files opened in the editor.
 It also enables displaying inline entity cyclomatic complexity after computing code metrics.
 The tests and metrics data is persistent and can be updated by re-running tests and re-computing metrics (e.g., by simply clicking in the inline data).
-This setting can be toggled using the "Toggle Code Lens" command.
+This setting can be toggled using the "Toggle CodeLens" command.

+When editing a Logtalk file, the status bar shows a `$(info) CodeLens: on/off` item.
+Clicking on this item toggles CodeLens.
+This status bar item is hidden when editing a non-Logtalk file.

 #### Diagrams file format